tbhrc/Xva.ae/README.txt

 Custom helpers and animation styles are defined in assets/css/styles.css.
 Client-side behaviour (scroll bar, animations, readiness logic) is in assets/js/main.js.

-##Version Control
+## Version Control
-all new developments must be updated in the @v6-Improvements
+All new developments must be updated against the correct release stream (e.g., tag 7.3 for v7.23) so changes remain traceable back to the v7.22 stable baseline.